League of Revolutionary Black Workers: Background

-There were a number of factors, particularly social and political developments, throughout the 1950s and 1960s which created the foundation upon which a revolutionary Black workers movement was formed.
-One of the most important factors was the mood of Black rebellion in Detroit, and indeed throughout the U.S., and the increasing political development among Black workers in Detroit.
-The 1967 Detroit riot was one of the largest and most violent of a number of urban insurrections that swept the U.S. between 1964 and 1968.
-The Detroit insurrection was led by Black working class youth, some of whom were adopting the teachings of Marxism–Leninism and incorporating this ideology into their writings and actions.
-Many of those who would later lead the League of Revolutionary Black Workers were involved in the insurrection, including John Watson, who began publishing a radical ghetto newspaper called "The Inner City Voice" in September 1967, following the intense repression of the uprising.
+(1) The mood of black rebellion in the city (and indeed throughout the U.S.), and the increasing political agitation within Detroit's underclass.
+The 1967 Detroit riot was one of the largest and most violent of the urban insurrections that swept the U.S. between 1964 and 1968.
+The Detroit insurrection was led by working-class black youth, some of whom adopted Marxist–Leninist teachings.
+Many who later joined the League of Revolutionary Black Workers (LRBW) were involved in the insurrection, including John Watson.
+He launched a radical ghetto newspaper called Inner City Voice in September 1967, following the intense police repression of the riot.